 Competition / cooperation: Decision for a cooperation style event that focuses on joint exploration of the resource.

-Duration / breaks: Discussion about and decision for a tentative date.
+Duration / breaks: Discussion about and decision for a 3-day event that starts on Friday afternoon.

-Stakeholder involvement: Discussions with these key individuals as well as developers and maintainers of similar resources about their interest in the resource.
+Stakeholder involvement: Discussions with these key individuals about their interest in the resource.

-Ideation: Decision to ask participants for initial ideas through the registration form and conduct additional ideation during the hackathon.
+Ideation: Decision to ask participants for initial ideas through the registration form and conduct additional ideation at the beginning of the hackathon.

 3 months before the hackathon

-Continuity planning: Invitation of selected participants and key individuals to common communication channel.
-Creation of an information hub to spread information about the hackathon and the resource.
+Continuity planning: Invitation of selected participants and key individuals to the Discord server and Github organization.

 1 month before the hackathon

-Specialized preparation: Development of documentation for the resource including sample code for selected project ideas that were submitted through the registration form.
-Sharing of documentation through communication channel.
+Specialized preparation: Development of documentation for the resource, including sample code for selected project ideas that were submitted through the registration form.
+Sharing of documentation on the Github page and through Discord.

 Team formation: Decision that teams will form around ideas and that members should come from different institutions.